tenzir/tenzir/web/docs/develop/architecture/plugins.md

 The loader plugin defines the input side of a connector for use in the `from CONNECTOR read FORMAT` and `load CONNECTOR` operators.

-### Dumper
+### Saver

-The loader plugin defines the output side of a connector for use in the `write FORMAT to CONNECTOR` and `dump CONNECTOR` operators.
+The saver plugin defines the output side of a connector for use in the `write FORMAT to CONNECTOR` and `save CONNECTOR` operators.

 ### Parser